jrmas/genann/README.md

 An artificial neural network is difficult to configure.
 To learn a model from a given dataset, ANNs require manual or automatic trial and error experimentation to find a near optimal topology and learning parameters.
-There is no theorem nor algorithm to facilitate this work.
+There is no theorem to facilitate this work.
 This software uses a genetic algorithm to perform the automatic configuration of a multilayer perceptron type ANN, and usually finds a near optimal solution.